-Can Snake Plants Live Outside?
+Can Sansevieria Live Outside?

 Snake plants are some of the most common indoor plants.
 They are famous for their ease of maintenance and the benefits they provide in our homes.
 For instance, according to NASA’s study, they help remove toxins such as formaldehyde from the air.